Dr-Tahmasbi/T.E.S.S-RPI-LINUX/README.md

 - Removed her free will.
 - She's no longer evil.

-Version POS:
+Version vRPIos:
 - Add support for Linux based systems.
 - Tested on multiple Raspberry PIs by installing a basic CLI os such as Raspbian LITE and setting main.py to run at startup whilst bypassing the main system's login to make T.E.S.S act as the 'host' OS.

-THIS IS THE LINUX/RPI BASED VERSION OF T.E.S.S!
+THIS IS THE LINUX/UNIX BASED VERSION OF T.E.S.S!
 WILL ONLY RUN ON NT SYSTEMS!
 FOR NT BASED SYSTEMS PLEASE SEE: https://github.com/Dr-Tahmasbi/T.E.S.S

 PROPERTY OF TAHMASBI INDUSTRIES, LICENCE INCLUDED.